 - New Sales and Additional Payments: CIA receives compensation for the initial sale of annuity products and, where applicable, for subsequent payment into a contract as follows: - 1.
-Fixed Rate Annuities without Income Riders: Commissions paid to CIA up to 1.75% (2.00% in NY) of which the advisor will receive up to 1.50% at time of sale with no trailing commission every subsequent year. - 2.
-Fixed Rate Annuities with Income Riders11: Commissions are 1.45% at time of sale/.90% trailing commission every subsequent year. - 3.
-Fixed Indexed Annuities without Income Riders: For clients younger than the age of 81, commissions are 1.45% at time of sale/.60% trailing commissions every subsequent year.
-For clients ages 81-85, commissions are 1.45% at time of sale/.50% trailing commissions every subsequent year.

-- 4. Fixed Indexed Annuities with Income Riders11: Commissions are 1.45% at time of sale/.90% trailing commission every subsequent year. - 5.
-Buffered Annuities11: Commissions are 1.45% at time of sale/1.00% trailing commission every subsequent year. - 6.
-Variable Annuities: Commissions paid to CIA are 2.15% of which the advisor will receive 1.45% at time of sale/1.00% trailing commission every subsequent year. - 7.
-Single Premium Immediate Annuities: Commissions are 4% at time of sale with no trailing commission. - 8.
+Fixed Rate Annuities: Commissions paid to CIA are 1.75% of which the advisor will receive up to 1.50% at time of sale with no trailing commission every subsequent year. - 2.
+Fixed Indexed Annuities: Commissions paid to CIA and the advisor are 1.45% at time of sale/.50% trailing commission every subsequent year. - 3.
+Fixed Indexed Annuities with Income Riders10: Commissions are 1.45% at time of sale/.75% trailing commission every subsequent year. - 4.
+Buffered Annuities: Commissions are 1.45% at time of sale/1.00% trailing commission every subsequent year. - 5.
+Variable Annuities: Commissions paid to CIA are 2.15% of which the advisor will receive 1.45% at time of sale/1.00% trailing commission every subsequent year. - 6.
+Single Premium Immediate Annuities: Commissions are 4% at time of sale with no trailing commission. - 7.
 Private Placement Variable Annuities: Commissions are paid as a quarterly trailing commission and range from .27%-.75%, varies based on the underlying funds chosen. - Annuitization: Some deferred annuity contracts can also generate commissions if the contract is converted into a series of guaranteed income payments, referred to as annuitization.
 Refer to your contract and or prospectus for specific amounts.